 Brad

-I am Tirthankar Chakraborty (commonly go by TC), a staff scientist in the Earth System Modeling Group under the Atmospheric, Climate, and Earth Sciences Division of the Pacific Northwest National Laboratory in the US.
+I am Tirthankar Chakraborty (commonly go by TC), an Earth scientist in the Earth System Modeling Group under the Atmospheric, Climate, and Earth Sciences Division of the Pacific Northwest National Laboratory in the US.
 I am currently working on developing and improving urban representation in land models using various observational products, including satellite-derived estimates, and examining extreme events over coastal cities.

 I think cities will be the nexus of climate adaptation in the future and I am very interested in optimal strategies for minimizing heat stress and its disparities in cities.
 While I have done field and lab work in the past, most of my current research involves sitting in front of the computer and coding.
 I received the U.S. Department of Energy Office of Science Energy Early Career grant in 2023 to improve urban representation in Earth system models through planetary-scale data-model integration.